MikeTheCyberGuy/d335-python-practice-bank/README.md

 A small collection of self-contained Python practice problems inspired by the kinds of tasks you’ll see in an intro programming / CS fundamentals course.

+## Code of Conduct

+By using or contributing to this repository, you agree to the [Code of Conduct](CODE_OF_CONDUCT.md).
+In short: this repo is for practice-only content, **not** for sharing exam answers or graded assignment solutions.

 Each file is designed so that students can:

 - Read a clear problem statement at the top.